Best Resene Interior Colours: Room-by-Room Guide

-Choosing interior colours room-by-room creates cohesive homes that flow while giving each space appropriate character.
-Here's our expert guide to the best Resene interior colours for every room in your Wellington home.
+Choosing colours room by room gives you a home that flows while each space keeps its own character.
+Here is our guide to the best Resene interior colours for every room in your Wellington home.

-Wellington homes have specific challenges: overcast winters, south-facing rooms that receive minimal direct sun, older villas with high ceilings and leadlight windows, and newer builds with large north-facing glazing.
+Wellington homes have their own challenges.
+Overcast winters, south-facing rooms that get little direct sun, older villas with high ceilings and leadlight windows, and newer builds with big north-facing glazing.
 The colours that work well in Christchurch or Auckland don't always translate here.
-This guide is written with Wellington's light conditions in mind.
+We wrote this guide with Wellington's light in mind.

 Living Rooms

-Living rooms need versatility — they're active social spaces during the day and relaxed family zones in the evening.
-The colour has to work in morning light, afternoon sun (if you have it), and under artificial light at night.
+A living room has to do a lot.
+It's an active social space during the day and a relaxed family zone at night.
+The colour has to hold up in morning light, afternoon sun (if you get it), and under lamps after dark.

 Best Colours